What is likely the most affordable and least complicated kind of life insurance protection you can get?

 The answer is term insurance.
 This kind of life insurance provides a death benefit for a specific period of time.
 It doesn’t offer the features various types of permanent insurance, such as whole life or universal life insurance, offer.
 (Related: Term vs. permanent insurance)

 For that reason, term insurance tends to cost less, but is less versatile.
 Still, there are instances where it offers the right solution for the circumstances.
+These include:

 Sometimes personal responsibilities and obligations aren’t in synch with school schedules or career paths.
 Perhaps you are starting a family while still in graduate school.
 Or you are looking after an aging parent while still at the entry-level stage of your career.